mycordaapp/commons/README.md

 ## Adding as a dependency

-Maven jars are deployed using [JitPack](https://jitpack.io/), see [releases](https://github.com/mycordaapp/commons/releases) for version details.
+Maven jars are deployed using [JitPack](https://jitpack.io/).
+See [releases](https://github.com/mycordaapp/commons/releases) for version details.

 ```groovy
 //add jitpack repo